aichatddz/avote/README.md

 # Avote

-### Abstract
+> **Abstract**
+>
-Avote is a decentralized anonymous voting system on the Ethereum blockchain.
+> Avote is a decentralized anonymous voting system on the Ethereum blockchain.
 The voting result and the voter participation can be verified publicly, but individual ballot selections remain cryptographically concealed.
 Avote operates with three distinct roles.

-**Sponsor**
+>

-Anyone can be a sponsor by depositing specified amount of ETH and specifies who has voting rights.
+> **Sponsor**: Anyone can become a sponsor by depositing specified amount of ETH and defining who has voting rights.

-**Voter**
+>

-Voter who has voting right can submit his ballot.
-The ballots are cryptographically concealed so nobody knows what others submit but the ballots can be tallied by counters.
+> **Voter**: Voters who have voting rights can submit their respective ballots.
+The ballots are cryptographically concealed ensuring that no one can determine others' selections, yet they can be tallied by counters.

-**Counter**
+>

-To ensure system anonymity, the system introduces a group of counters as the third party to decrypt and tally ballots.
-The number of counters must be at least 2.
-To prevent collusion among counters, both the sponsor and voters can participate as counters by staking a required amount of ETH.
+> **Counter**: To ensure system anonymity, a group of counters is introduced as a third party to tally ballots.
+The system requires at least two counters.
+To prevent collusion among counters, both sponsors and voters can participate as counters by staking a required amount of ETH.

 # Foundations of cryptography
 ### Homomorphic Encryption